From coast to coast: The best regional fast-food chains to try

 - Original location: Folsom, Pennsylvania

-- Current states: Delaware, Florida, Maryland, New Jersey, Pennsylvania, Virginia, and Washington, D.C.
+- Current states: Alabama, Delaware, Florida, Georgia, Maryland, New Jersey, North Carolina, Pennsylvania, Virginia, and Washington D.C.

 Wawa is more than just a convenience store at a gas station—it's a lifestyle.
 Sure, the chain looks like a typical gas station on the outside, but inside is a wonderland of food that makes it a go-to for customers hungry for hoagies (a sandwich staple in the Pennsylvania region), breakfast, lunch bowls, and the biggest cups of coffee you can find.

-Customers can grab Built-to-Order food where they customize what they want to eat through a touch screen ordering system and watch as the food is assembled fresh right in front of them.
+Customers can grab Built-to-Order food, where they customize what they want to eat through a touch-screen ordering system and watch as the food is assembled fresh right in front of them.
+More and more people will soon have access to Wawa's distinctive technology, as the chain is in the midst of a massive expansion that will create 700 new locations over five years.

 Northeast: Xi'an Famous Foods